syncfusion/blazor-docs/src/heatmap/heatmap-chart/rendering-mode.md

----
-title: "Rendering mode"
-component: "Heatmap"
-description: "This section describes on how to switch the cell rendering mode between SVG and canvas in heatmap."
----

 # Rendering mode

 Heat map can be displayed using `Canvas` or `Scalable Vector Graphics (SVG)` rendering logic to improve the initial load performance and scalability.
 Heat map can also be automatically switched between `Canvas` and `SVG` modes based on dataset size.
 You can enable this mode by setting the `RenderingMode` property to `Auto`.